 Blackwood Acacia melanoxylon Other names: Sally Wattle, Hickory and Mudgerabah

-This native tree species is known under an array of common names due to its wide distribution range and as it grows in different habitats from mountainous areas to within subtropical rainforests.
-It can grow as a woody shrub under 5m to up to 30m+ tall tree in favourable conditions (Image 1).
-Bark on mature specimens is a grey to brown colour, firm, hard and furrowed (2).
+This native tree species is known under an array of common names due to its wide distribution range.
+It grows in different habitats from mountainous areas to within lowland subtropical rainforests.
+It can be a woody shrub under 5m or under favourable conditions a tall tree up to 30m high in Tasmania (Image 1).
+Bark on mature specimens is a grey to brown colour, firm, hard and furrowed in texture (2).
 Coiled up fruit pods can be found on the forest floor at most times of the year and are helpful when identifying this species.
-Pods (when uncoiled) are up to 12cm long and flattened containing black shiny seeds (3 & 4).
-Simple leaves (Phyllodes) on mature specimens with an alternate arrangement are; up to 15 cm in length with entire margins, are narrow oblanceolate to elliptic in shape, hairless and fairly thin but firm.
+The flattened pods (when uncoiled) are up to 12cm long and contain a number of shiny black seeds (3 & 4).
+Simple leaves (phyllodes) with an alternate arrangement are; up to 15 cm long, narrow oblanceolate to elliptic in shape with entire margins, hairless and fairly thin but firm.
 Venation is longitudinal.
 Globular shaped flowers are cream to pale yellow coloured and bloom in spring (4 & 5).
-Distribution: From Tasmania to northern QLD.
+Distribution: Tas, Vic, NSW to northern Qld.

 Bleeding Heart Tree Homalanthus populifolius Other names: Native Poplar, Queensland Poplar

-This shrub or small native tree species reaches a height of up to 6m (sometimes taller), preferring moist locations in different types of rainforests and is often found as regrowth along watercourses (Image 1).
-Bark on mature specimen is a grey brown or olive brown in colour with a firm and rather smooth texture, white patches are caused by lichen (2).
-Small yellowish green flowers are held on long racemes more than 20 cm in length which appear at the very end of young branches (terminal) and bloom over spring (3).
-The fruit is a bluish green capsule divided into 2 sections (lobes or valves) each containing a seed covered in a yellowish, fleshy aril.
-It measures less than 1 cm in diameter (4).
-Simple leaves with an alternate arrangement are; broadly ovate in shape with entire margins, up to 15 cm long and 10 cm wide, dark green and glossy on top, paler grey-green beneath, hairless with a thin and soft texture.
-Glands at the top of the red petiole which measures up 10 cm in length and exudes a milky sap are good identification features.
+This often encountered shrub or small tree species reaches a height of 6m (sometimes taller).
+It preferes moist locations in different types of rainforests and is often found as regrowth along watercourses (Image 1).
+Bark on mature specimen is grey brown or olive brown in colour with a firm and rather smooth texture, (white patches are caused by lichen) (2).
+Small yellowish green flowers are held on racemes more than 20 cm long, which appear at the very end of young branches (terminal) and bloom over spring (3).
+The fruit is a bluish green capsule divided into 2 sections (lobes or valves), each containing a seed less than 1 cm in diameter, which is covered in a yellowish fleshy aril (4).
+Simple leaves with an alternate arrangement are; up to 15 cm long and 10 cm wide, broadly ovate in shape with entire margins, dark green and glossy on top, paler grey-green beneath, hairless with a thin and soft texture.
+Glands (inset 5) at the top of the red petiole, which is up 10 cm long and exudes a milky sap when broken are good identification features.
 Leaf apex is acute, base shape is rounded.
 Venation is clearly visible on both leaf surfaces (Images 4 & 5).
-Distribution: Widespread in northern VIC, NSW and QLD.
+Distribution: Widespread in northern Vic, NSW and Qld.

 Blue Mint Bush Prostanthera caerulea Other names: Lilac Mint Bush

-There are numerous different Mint Bushes (Prostanthera sp.) native to Australia, with many of them grown in cultivation for their beautiful flowers.
-The majority of species are wooden shrubs less than 4m in height and the leaves of all of them are mint scented when crushed.
-The Blue or Lilac Mint bush occurs as an understorey plant in tall Eucalyptus forests and can reach up to 3m in height (1).
+There are numerous different Mint Bushes (Prostanthera spp.) native to Australia, with many of them grown in cultivation for their beautiful flowers.
+The majority of species are wooden shrubs less than 4m tall and the leaves of all of them are mint scented when crushed.
+The Blue or Lilac Mint Bush (shown) occurs as an understorey plant in tall Eucalyptus forests and can reach a height of 3m (1).
 Bark on older stems is grey in colour, firm and finely rough in texture (2).
 Flowers can vary in colour from blue to mauve or more lilac and under closer inspection show tiny white dots.
 They measure about 1 cm across and flower over spring (3).
 Young stems and emerging leaves are covered in fine, short hair.
-Simple mature leaves have an opposite arrangement and are; up to 6 cm in length with toothed margins, varied from lanceolate to elliptic or narrow ovate in shape, mostly hairless, soft in texture and compared to other Prostanthera sp. only mild scented when crushed.
+Simple mature leaves have an opposite arrangement and are; up to 6 cm long, varied from lanceolate to elliptic or narrow ovate in shape with toothed margins, mostly hairless, soft in texture and compared to other Prostanthera spp. only mild scented when crushed.
 Leaf apex is acute, base shape is cuneate.
-Petiole is up to 1 cm long.
+Petiole (leaf stalk) is up to 1 cm long.
 Venation is faint with lateral veins being more visible on lower leaf surface (4 & 5).
 Distribution: NSW

 Blue Quandong Elaeocarpus grandis Other names: Silver Quandong, Blue Fig

-Blue Quandong is a large tree species found in subtropical rainforest (STRf) attaining more than 40 m in height.
-The image (1) is showing a street tree at only 20 m in height.
-Large buttress roots are a feature on mature trees in their natural habitat (Image 2).
+The Blue Quandong is a tall tree species attaining more than 40 m in height and often forms the highest canopy in subtropical rainforests.
+The image (1) is showing a street tree about 20m high.
+Large buttress roots are a common feature on mature trees in their natural habitat (Image 2).
 Bark is greyish in colour with a firm texture and horizontal ridges (3).
-The blue fruit is up to 25mm in diameter containing a deeply grooved and very hard stone (4).
-Alternately arranged simple leaves are; oblong in shape with finely toothed margins, up to 16 cm long, hairless, glossy on both surfaces, paler green below with a firm texture.
-Apex is acute ending in a blunt point or more rounded, base shape is attenuate.
+The vivid blue fruit (a drupe) is up to 25mm in diameter and contains a deeply grooved and very hard seed, characteristic for the genus (4).
+Alternately arranged simple leaves are; up to 16 cm long, oblong in shape with finely toothed margins, hairless, glossy on both surfaces, paler green below and firm in texture.
+Apex is acute or more rounded; base shape is attenuate.
 Older leaves will often turn red before falling.
-Strong petiole can measure up to 25 mm in length.
-Several domatia along the center vein are very evident, laterals are raised on lower leaf surface (5).
-Distribution: Mid-north coast of NSW to central QLD.
+Strong petiole can be up to 25 mm long.
+Several domatia along the centre vein are very evident, laterals are raised on lower leaf surface (5).
+Distribution: Mid-north coast of NSW to north Qld & NT.

 Blueberry Ash Elaeocarpus reticulatus

-Widespread and eye-catching small to medium sized native tree species reaching a height of 20m (depending on conditions) found in a variety of forest types along Australia's east coast (Image 1).
+This widespread and eye-catching small to medium sized tree species reaches a height of 20m (depending on conditions).
+It is found in a variety of forest types along Australia's east coast (Image 1).
 Bark is a dark grey colour with a firm and smooth texture (2).
-Masses of small white and scented flowers held in panicles bloom in early spring within warmer regions and late spring/summer in cooler environments (3).
-Beautiful small blue fruit resemble a blueberry in appearance, but contain a hard grooved seed which will mature in autumn.
-Leaf arrangement is alternate (4).
-Simple leaves are; elliptic to obovate in shape, up to 12 cm in length with regularly toothed margins, hairless with a firm texture.
-Apex is acute or short acuminate, base shape is attenuate.
-The often red coloured petiole is up to 10 mm in length.
-Fine reticulate venation is visible and domatia as small bristles are present.
+Masses of small white and scented flowers are arranged on panicles and bloom in early spring within warmer regions and late spring/summer in cooler environments (3).
+The beautiful small blue fruit (a drupe) resembles a blueberry in appearance and size, but beneath a thin layer of fruit flesh it contains a single very hard and deeply grooved seed.
+Fruit matures in autumn (4).
+Simple leaves with an alternate arrangement are; up to 12 long, elliptic to obovate in shape with regularly toothed margins, hairless, strong and firm in texture.
+Apex is acute or short acuminate; base shape is attenuate.
+The often red coloured petiole (leaf stalk) is up to 10 mm long.
+Fine reticulate venation is visible and domatia as small bristles are present on lower surface.
 Attractive young growth is often a salmon colour (5).
-Distribution: Common in Victoria, NSW and southern QLD.
+Distribution: Common in Victoria, NSW and southern Qld.